wendux/fly/README.md

 ### Perform  an async task in  interceptors

-If you want to perform an async task in interceptors and then wait until the async task is finished, you can use the `await` method of the interceptor object, which will wait the async task (this is, the promise parameter) until it is completed, an then continue the previous request with the  data that `promise` returned.
+Now,  you can perform  async task in interceptors !

 Let's see an example:

 because of security reasons, we need all the requests to set up a csrfToken in the header, if csrfToken does not exist, we need to request a csrfToken first, and then perform the network request, because the request csrfToken progress is asynchronous, so we need to execute  this async request in request interceptor. the code is as follows: